savingshibas.com

 ERIE

 My name is Erie and I’m looking for my forever home!
 I’m 6 years old and came to SIRA from a commercial breeding facility.
-I’m a healthy girl (spayed and up to date on vaccinations) and weigh 22 lbs.
-I’m being fostered in the Findlay, OH area.
-Because I’ve never lived in a home with people before, I’m still getting used to things.
-U unexpected movements and unfamiliar noises still spook me.
-I’m also getting used to trusting humans.
-My foster family is so nice to me, but I’m still pretty shy and skittish, especially around men.
-I still get jumpy and bolt if someone gets up from the couch and I’m not expecting it.
-But foster mama says that I’m a real sweetheart!
-I am the first one to greet her with a smile and a tail wag in the morning and when she comes home.
+I’m a healthy and beautiful sesame girl - around 25 lbs and I’m being fostered in the Findlay, OH area.
+I didn't live in a home with people until recently, so I'm still getting used to this new life.
+Unexpected movements and unfamiliar noises can startle me.
+I’m figuring out that humans can be really kind and gentle.
+My foster family is so nice to me.
+I still get jumpy, but foster mama says that I’m a real sweetheart!
+I I am the first one to greet her with a smile and a tail wag in the morning and when she comes home.
 And I don’t show any aggression to people.
 I’m gentle with little humans too.
-I’ve got to say, I think I’m starting to get the hang of this new life.
 I’ve learned that if I approach my foster mom she’ll pet me!
-I like how it feels, but I’m a little too shy to let her rub my belly yet.
-I do give her little kisses on the top of her head when she bends down to show her that I like her.
+I like how it feels so much that I've started to feel comfortable letting her rub my belly.
+I give her little kisses on the top of her head when she bends down to show her how happy I am.
 Foster mom says I’m really smart and very curious, so I figure out how to maneuver things to get what I want.
 I love going for walks outside.
-Like many Shibas, I’d love to chase all of the critters outside, but I’m learning to just stop and watch them when we’re out on a walk instead of trying to catch them.
-I like going outside so much that whenever anyone goes to the door, I think it must be time for me to go too.
-So, my forever family will need to be very careful when coming and going to keep me from getting loose.
-I’m a little sneaky sometimes and have figured out how to get around the dog gate if it isn’t set up just right, so it will be good if my forever home is always on guard and has plenty of fail-safes so I can’t escape.
+Like many Shibas, I’d love to chase all of the critters outside, but I’m learning that I can't catch them when I'm attached to foster mom on a leash, so I just stop and watch.
+I like going outside!
+My forever family will need to be very careful when coming and going from outside to keep me from getting loose.
+I’m a little sneaky sometimes and have figured out how to get around the dog gate if it isn’t set up just right.
 But don’t let my Shiba-tude mislead you.
 I’m a very good girl!
 I have never had an accident in the house and I tolerate baths with no complaints.
 I am not one of those Shibas that jumps all over the furniture either.
 I’m happy being a “floor dog.”
 Even if I get scared by thunder or fireworks, I will come into the bedroom for refuge, but I’m not interested in being on the bed.
 I’m also a good girl when my foster family is away at work.
 I’d love to have an active forever family who will take me out on lots of long walks and hikes.
 Having a fenced yard would be nice for days when we can’t go for walks to help me burn off energy.
 It would be great if my forever family had another nice dog who could help show me the ropes and teach me how to play and how to be a pet.
-I’ve never lived with a cat or other small pets, but foster mom isn’t sure that would be a good idea since I like to chase the critters outside.
-It would be good to have a very patient forever family who can understand that it is going to take a while for me to learn how to be comfortable and confident in this new life.
-If you have experience with fearful, skittish dogs, that would be best.
-If you can give me time and patience and some training, I promise I’ll be a wonderful addition to your life.
+I’ve never lived with a cat or other small pets and considering how I like to chase the outside critters, living with small pets might not be a good fit for me.
+If you have experience with fearful, skittish dogs, and can give me time and patience and some training, I promise I’ll be a wonderful addition to your life.
 If you live in the Midwest and are interested in a smart, pretty girl like me, visit www.savingshibas.com/adopt to start the application process to become an approved SIRA adopter.
 Applying helps SIRA learn more about you so they can learn if we’ll be a good match.
 Once approved, SIRA will introduce you to my foster mom so we can meet.
 My adoption fee is $300.00.

 SASHA